mpolishchuck/tinyca2/README.md

 version 0.7.5-3 - Sat August 29 2015
   * added patches sub dir currently used patches
     * Added sha2 support by a patch stolen from Debian bug tracking system (https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=759481#10).
 The patch is from Ross Vandegrift <ross@kallisti.us>

+version 0.7.5-4 - Thu January 5 2017
+  * Applied all debian patches expect path-changing.
+I think no need to keep them separate, it will ease the maintenance of this package.
+  * Added tooltips for buttons on toolbar (thanks to @thooge).
+  * Added command line options which allow to customize the files location.
+  * Made it compatible with OpenSSL 1.0.2i or above.
+  * Fixed segfault on program quit.

 ##Final words
 * Give credit where credit is due : my own contribution here is very limited.
 Please go through the source and give credits to contributors.